 With respect to proposed changes to 800 MHz spectrum allocation:

-After 2022 the available spectrum for SRDs in the 800 MHz band in Singapore (868 - 869 MHz) will no longer align with any spectrum allocated for SRDs in Europe (863 - 868 MHz and 917.4 - 919.4 MHz), which may cause some products designed for Europe to become unavailable in Singapore.
+After 2022 the available spectrum for Short Range Devices (SRDs) in the 800 MHz band in Singapore (868 – 869 MHz) will no longer align with any spectrum allocated for SRDs in Europe (863 – 868 MHz and 917.4 – 919.4 MHz), which may cause some products designed for Europe to become unavailable in Singapore.

-Eventual removal of SRDs from 866 - 869 MHz almost halves the bandwidth available for certain SRDs in Singapore, from 8 MHz to 5 MHz.
-This will cause more interference and congestion in the 920 - 925 MHz band resulting in some IoT applications, for example those based on low power, low duty cycle SRDs, becoming unviable.
+Eventual removal of SRDs from 866 – 869 MHz almost halves the bandwidth available for certain SRDs in Singapore, from 8 MHz to 5 MHz.
+This will cause more interference and congestion in the 920 – 925 MHz band resulting in some IoT applications, for example those based on low power, low duty cycle SRDs, becoming unviable.